So What Really Constitutes a Small Travel Trailer?

 - Get input from existing owners

 Once again, campgrounds are great places to do this.
 You'll find most people very friendly and they love to talk about what they have and about where they've been.
 But what's easier and often even more informative is to join various Facebook groups.
 If you search Facebook, you'll find a ton of them.
-There are general groups on small RVs, campers and traveling, as well as groups on the specific models such as teardrops, popups, Airstreams, Scamps, and of course our favorite...Casitas!
+There are general groups on small RVs, campers, and travel, as well as groups on the specific models such as teardrops, popups, Airstreams, Scamps, and of course our favorite...Casitas!
 You will learn so much by browsing through all the existing posts and also posting your own questions.
-Check out my list below for a few to get started with.

 - Make your decision